-In this example a voter cast two questionable votes that the tabulator may not have properly recorded for Lincoln and Eisenhower.
+In this example a voter cast two questionable votes that the tabulator may or may not have recorded for Lincoln and Eisenhower.
 Therefore, the Audit Report should reflect vote totals as follows....

 A В C D E F

 Office Candidate Machine Totals Undisputed Questionable Overall Hand

 (Tape) Vote Totals Vote Totals Count Totals

 (D + E)

 First Selectman Lincoln 1 0 1 1

 Selectman Eisenhower 1 0 1 1